outlyer/RHEOS/readme.md

 Track progress on HEOS device and app does not show a track duration and resets after pause.

-Clicking "ok" in the Heos app should remove the error.

-Please report any issues via GitHub or raise on the ROON communuty site.
+#### Please report any issues via GitHub or raise on the ROON communuty site.

 Enjoy!